The Warwick Area Migrant Committee Board of Directors is comprised of at least half

 Please, meet the Board for 2020:

 On the Board for three years, Sharon has also been a volunteer at the winter lunch program and works with the children in Homework Help.
-At 74, Sharon has been married for 55 years and raised two children who live in the County with their children.
-Sharon is a retired teacher and a long time Jewish educator teaching inter-religious history.
+At 74, Sharon has been married for 55 years and raised two children who now are adults themselves.
+Sharon is a retired teacher, lives in Orange County NY, and a long time Jewish educator teaching inter-religious history.
 As the child of European migrants, Sharon sees historical irony in her work with farm workers.
 This work is a deeper opportunity to act on what is best about America.

 |Marilyn Ortiz, Vice Chair of the Board